shefket-mustafa/shefket-mustafa/README.md

 ## 🚀 Current Focus

-- 📁 Working on my Moviefy project
+- 📁 Working on my Hades Wear project
 - ⚛️ Practicing features like Context API, lifting state, conditional rendering, and controlled components
 - 📘 Applying what I learn from my React course by tackling open-ended coding challenges from the lecturer and building my own versions
 - 🧪 Creating new personal projects to sharpen my frontend skills and explore new tools